osdag-admin/Osdag-web/documentation/installation.md

    ```
    bash install_freecad.sh
    ```
-10. Run the Following commnands in the Root of Osdag-web :
+10. Create Database and Role in Postgres and Configure it, open the Terminal ( Ctrl + Alt + T ):

     ```
+    # To Enter into the Postgres terminal
+    sudo -u postgres psql

+    # Create the Role
+    CREATE ROLE osdagdeveloper PASSWORD 'password' SUPERUSER CREATEDB CREATEROLE INHERIT REPLICATION LOGIN;

+    # Create the Database
+    CREATE DATABASE "postgres_Intg_osdag" WITH OWNER osdagdeveloper;

+    ```
+11. Run the Following commnands in the Root of Osdag-web :

+    ```
+    # switch to develop branch
+    git checkout develop

     # Install Requirements.txt packages
     pip install -r requirements.txt